dikortis/LetsTalkETC/Episodes/Episode_9.md

-that's certainly something to be concerned about and block James can help protect from actors that are in power mmhmm
+that's certainly something to be concerned about and block James can help protect from actors that are in power

 **Alan McSherry:**
-yeah I
+yes I
 think that's an important plank in that sort of potential use cases but you know if you're if you're a particular project